-The FRBNY may engage in purchases of securities with primary dealers under agreements to resell (repurchase transactions).
-These repurchase transactions are typically settled through a tri-party arrangement.
-In the United States, there are two commercial custodial banks that provide these services.
+The FRBNY may engage in purchases of securities under agreements to resell (repurchase agreements) with primary dealers.
+Transactions under these repurchase agreements are typically settled through a tri-party arrangement.
+In the United States, there are currently two commercial custodial banks that provide these services.
 In a tri-party arrangement, a commercial custodial bank manages the collateral clearing, settlement, pricing, and pledging, and provides cash and securities custodial services for and on behalf of the FRBNY and counterparty.
 The collateral pledged must exceed the principal amount of the transaction by a margin determined by the FRBNY for each class and maturity of acceptable collateral.
-Collateral designated by the FRBNY as acceptable under repurchase transactions primarily includes Treasury securities (including Treasury Inflation-Protected Securities, Separate Trading of Registered Interest and Principal of Securities Treasury securities, and Treasury Floating Rate Notes); direct obligations of several federal and GSE-related agencies, including Federal National Mortgage Association, Federal Home Loan Banks; and pass-through federal agency and GSE MBS.
-The repurchase transactions are accounted for as financing transactions with the associated interest income recognized over the life of the transaction.
-These transactions are reported at their contractual amounts as "System Open Market

-Account: Securities purchased under agreements to resell" and the related accrued interest receivable is reported as a component of "System Open Market Account: Accrued interest receivable" in the Statements of Condition.
+Collateral designated by the FRBNY as acceptable under repurchase agreements primarily includes Treasury securities (including Treasury Inflation-Protected Securities.
+Separate Trading of Registered Interest and Principal of Securities Treasury securities, and Treasury Floating Rate Notes); direct obligations of several federal and GSE-related agencies, including Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, and Federal Home Loan Banks; and passthrough federal agency and GSE MBS.
+The repurchase agreements are accounted for as financing transactions with the associated interest income recognized over the life of the transaction.
+These repurchase agreements are reported at their contractual amounts as "System Open Market Account: Securities purchased under agreements to resell" and the related accrued interest receivable is reported as a component of "System Open Market Account: Accrued interest receivable" in the Statements of Condition.
+Interest income is reported as a component of "System Open Market Account: Securities purchased under agreements to resell" in the Statements of Operations.

-The FRBNY may engage in sales of securities under agreements to repurchase with primary dealers and with a set of expanded counterparties that includes banks, savings associations, GSEs, and domestic money market funds (Primary dealer and expanded counterparties reverse repurchase agreements).
-These reverse repurchase transactions are designed to have a margin of zero and are settled through a tri-party arrangement, similar to repurchase transactions.
-Reverse repurchase transactions may also be executed with foreign official and international account holders as part of a service offering.
+The FRBNY may engage in sales of securities under agreements to repurchase (reverse repurchase agreements) with primary dealers and with a set of expanded counterparties that includes banks, savings associations, GSEs, and domestic money market funds.
+Transactions under these reverse repurchase agreements are designed to have a margin of zero and are settled through a tri-party arrangement, similar to repurchase agreements.
+Reverse repurchase agreements may also be executed with foreign official and international account holders as part of a service offering.
 Reverse repurchase agreements are collateralized by a pledge of an amount of Treasury securities, GSE debt securities, or federal agency and GSE MBS that are held in the SOMA.
-Reverse repurchase transactions are accounted for as financing transactions, and the associated interest expense is recognized over the life of the transaction.
-These transactions are reported at their contractual amounts as "System Open Market Account: Securities sold under agreements to repurchase" and the related accrued interest payable is reported as a component of "System Open Market Account: Other liabilities" in the Statements of Condition.
+Reverse repurchase agreements are accounted for as financing transactions, and the associated interest expense is recognized over the life of the transaction.
+These reverse repurchase agreements are reported at their contractual amounts as "System Open Market Account: Securities sold under agreements to repurchase" and the related accrued interest payable is reported as a component of "System Open Market Account: Other liabilities" in the Statements of Condition.
+Interest expense is reported as a component of "System Open Market Account: Securities sold under agreements of the transaction in the Statements of Operations.

 Treasury securities and GSE debt securities held in the SOMA may be lent to primary dealers, typically overnight, to facilitate the effective functioning of the domestic securities markets.
 The amortized cost basis of securities lent continues to be reported as "System Open Market Account: Treasury securities, net" and "System Open Market Account: Government-sponsored enterprise debt securities, net," as appropriate, in the Statements of Condition.
 Securities lending transactions are fully collateralized by Treasury securities based on the fair values of the securities lent increased by a margin determined by the FRBNY.
-The FRBNY charges the primary dealer a fee for borrowing securities, and these fees are reported as a component of "Non-interest income: System Open Market Account: Other" in the Statements of Income and Comprehensive Income.
+The FRBNY charges the primary dealer a fee for borrowing securities, and these fees are reported as a component of "Non-interest income: System Open Market Account: Other" in the Statements of Operations.